Menu

 Gross Motor - Riding bikes, obstacle course, prams, water painting

-Sharing a story - responding to and asking questions
+Sharing a story - Responding to and asking questions

 Learning new vocabulary related to our core book